How early do you really need to get to the airport?

 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-Airlines are pretty clear about how early you should get to the airport: anywhere from 90 minutes to four hours before your departing flight, depending on where you are headed.
+Airlines are pretty clear about how early you should get to the airport: anywhere from 90 minutes to four hours before your departing flight, depending on where you’re going.
 But how early do you really need to be there?
-The answer to that question isn’t all that clear-cut, and involves a number of factors.
+The answer to that question isn’t all that clear-cut and involves several factors.

 Here’s what you need to consider: